borg286/minecraft2/README.md

 2. Open the console with /

-3. /Home set
+3. /sethome

 4. This will set your current position as home.
 Next time you run '/home' then you will be teleported back to that spot.
 Sometimes a half block lower, which is why you got higher when you set it.

-5. Re

 ### Early Automation

-Crafting Furnace[Terraqueous]
+CraftFurnace[Terraqueous]

 ![image alt text]({{ site.url }}/public/BMbpD6rCZ1qoniF20u7H2A_img_6.png)

 This furnace has 6 slots for each of its inputs and outputs and cooks 2 items at a time.
 It also has 3 slots for fuel.
 It also keeps its place when fuel or items runs out, so no wasted fuel nor ores that waste fuel that almost was enough.

+1. Make a furnace as usual

+2. Smelt 8 cobble into stone, and upgrade to the CraftFurnace

-1. Craft all the Grout for a Tinker's Construct Smeltery later (doubles ore, makes alloys)
+3. Craft all the Grout(gravel, sand, clay) for a Tinker's Construct Smeltery later (doubles ore, makes alloys)

-2. Cook all your meat, wood and sand.
+4. Cook all your meat, wood and sand.

-3. Chunkloading
+5. Chunkloading

     1. Open the inventory and click on the friends button in the upper left.
 Shift click, then shift right click on chunks you want to always be running instead of freezing in time when you go away.
 This keeps machines working, and entities from despawning.
 F3+g shows chunk boundaries.